 Moonrise Over Tantalus | Honolulu, Hawaii | Peter Kun Frary

-The horizontal or linear arrangement of texture involves melodic lines, i.e., a succession of notes.
-Sing a song with no instrumental or vocal backup.
-That's a melodic line.
+The horizontal or linear aspects of texture revolve around melodic lines, i.e., a succession of notes.
+Sing a song with no instrumental or vocal backup and you create a melodic line.

 The vertical aspect of texture involves how melodic lines combine together to form harmony or counterpoint.
 For example, singing with a friend and a guitar creates layers of melodic lines and chords.
 How the two voices and guitar sound together any given point is the vertical aspect of texture.